PRZC Research — The Analysts

 Research & Methodology

 Leads the firm’s analytical framework and sector coverage.
-Built the CBOM (Cost Basis of Operations Model) and the Required Business Performance® methodology — a valuation-first approach that works backward from market price to determine what a business must deliver to justify its current valuation, and how probable that outcome is.
+Built the CBOM (Conviction-Based Opportunity Mapping) framework; RBP® — Stage 02 of CBOM — is the valuation methodology at its core, working backward from market price to determine what a business must deliver to justify its current valuation, and how probable that outcome is.

 Responsible for research quality, publication standards, and the internal review process applied to every report before release.